Find an Abuse Therapist

 Psychiatric Nurse Practitioner

 Carla Weismantel is a Psychiatric Nurse Practitioner in Milwaukee, Wisconsin.
-They treat Abuse, Burnout, Suicidal Ideation.
+They treat Abuse, Substance Use, Attention Deficit Hyperactivity Disorder (ADHD).

 The best of mental healthcare in one place.
 At Geode, we combine full-spectrum psychiatry and talk therapy to better meet changing patient needs.